OriPekelman/git-training/README.md

 # C4.2_Git

-This project contains all versions of the "Language specific IDE" courses at OC, to foster collaboration between authors and the OC team.

 ## Confidentiality

 This file describes internal OpenClassrooms course creation processes.
 They are for your eyes only if you have been given access.
 The file and its content should be kept confidential.